uriegel/LinqTools/README.md

 static T?
 AsNullable<T>(this T t)

 ```
-With the extension functions you can work with nullables as if they were not nullables:
+With the extension functions you can work with Options as if they were the containing type:
 ```
 var res = (from n in teststr
            from m in GetFirstStringChecked(n)